Sign Up for a Free Account

 Historical context.
 Hearing loss identification in infants and children has undergone a period of tremendous change over the past 20 years.
 The single most influential reason for this change is the advent of universal newborn hearing screening.
 With implementation of this program, hearing loss is being identified and managed at earlier ages.
 Along with improved technology and services for children with hearing loss, these measures have improved language and cognitive development in children with hearing loss.

 Every state and territory in the United States has established an EHDI program (National Center for Hearing Assessment and Management).
-It is estimated that over 95% of children born in the United States currently receive newborn hearing screening (123).
+It is estimated that over 95% of children born in the United States currently receive newborn hearing screening (143).
 This figure is impressive and has led to the decrease in age of identification of hearing loss from about 2.5 years to less than 2 to 3 months.
 This earlier age of identification of hearing loss has led to earlier intervention, including amplification (eg, hearing aids) and enrollment into programs such as early intervention to facilitate language learning.
-Studies show that early identification and remediation of hearing loss leads to improvements in language development that are apparent even into the second decade of life (15; 85).
+A seminal study published in 2003 by Christine Yoshinaga-Itano about the efficacy of early intervention after the implementation of a newborn hearing screening program in the state of Colorado demonstrated that infants with hearing loss identified within the first year of life who received intervention had significantly better language acquisition as well as improved social-emotional development (145).
+Studies show that early identification and remediation of hearing loss leads to improvements in language development that are apparent even into the second decade of life (20; 100).

 Nomenclature

 Type of hearing loss.
 There are many different ways to describe and characterize hearing loss.
 The most basic distinction is between conductive hearing loss, which results from blockage of transmission of sound from the environment to the cochlea, and sensorineural hearing loss, which results from dysfunction of the cochlea or auditory nerve.
 Distinguishing between these types is critical for diagnosis and management.
 Conductive hearing loss arises from a variety of causes, many of which are correctable with medical or surgical treatment.
 Most of this article deals with sensorineural hearing loss, which can fluctuate, but tends to be permanent.
-An individual may also have mixed hearing loss with a combination of the above.
+An individual may also have mixed hearing loss—both conductive and sensorineural hearing loss.

 Hearing loss can be genetic (hereditary) or nongenetic.
 Some genetic hearing loss occurs in isolation (nonsyndromic), and other clinical features are sometimes associated (syndromic).
-It is estimated that approximately 70% of genetic hearing loss is nonsyndromic and 30% is syndromic.
+It is estimated that approximately 50% to 60% of newborn hearing loss is genetic and, of this number, 70% is non-syndromic (88; 72).
+The majority of known genetic causes of hearing loss are autosomal recessive traits; however, the type of genetic hearing loss can be subcategorized based on the mode of inheritance (autosomal recessive, autosomal dominant, X-linked, mitochondrial, syndromic).

 Classification of hearing loss